mansibm6/Classifying-Iris-Species/README.md

 * TensorFlow
 * NumPy
 * Scikit-Learn
-* Neural Networks
+* Convolutional Neural Networks

 ## Project Description
-In this project, I worked on the iris dataset from scikit-learns dataset library.
-I created a neural network to to classify flowers into 3 classes - 'setosa', 'versicolor', and 'virginica' based on the length and width of the sepals and petals.
+In this project, I worked on a dataset from kaggle consisting hand drawn images of squares, triangles and circles.
+I trained a convolutional neural network on this data and made predictions using random test images downloaded from google.